Skip to content

 Executes the match-phase recall evaluation.

 This method: 1.
-Sends a query with limit 0 to get the number of matched documents.
-2. Sends a recall query with the relevant documents.
+Sends a grouping query to see which of the relevant documents were matched, and get totalCount.
 3. Computes recall metrics and match statistics.
 4. Logs results and optionally writes them to CSV.

 Returns: